 Three AA batteries are included in the demo, but you should replace the batteries for regular use.
 It has a volume control to preserve mom and dad’s ears and an automatic shutoff to conserve battery life.

 He sees daddy mowing the lawn on the weekends so give him the chance to be just like his hero.
-The Little Tykes mower is a great way to get out some energy and help him engage in dramatic play.
+The Little Tykes mower is a great gift and a great way for your little guy to get out some energy and engage in dramatic play.

 The push mower has sounds from popping beads rather than a soundboard.
 There are no batteries needed.
 You can hear the sounds by pulling the cord.
 It has a removable gas can and a real turning key.

-Dramatic play is critical because it can help him work out problems in his head.
+Dramatic pretend play is critical because it can help him work out problems in his head.
 A lot is happening in his world.
 Although he’s still little, he is noticing things happening around him more and more.
 He likely wants to be just like his daddy and do things daddy does.
+It will also encourage some healthy active play time, as if they need any encouragement at this age!
+He won’t burn as much as on a scooter or a bike, but he may well surprise you just how many miles you can put in with a pretend mower.

 Little Tykes toys are durable plastic and can withstand a fair amount of enthusiastic little boy play.

 It’s essential that he get plenty of exercise.
 Give him the chance to get out some of those wiggles with this fun ride on car.
+But this is no ordinary ride on toy car.
 It uses the movement of his wiggles to propel forward, and until he masters that movement, he can use his feet to push off.

 The original car is safe and low to the ground so he won’t’ accidentally turn over.
 Under the right conditions, it can reach speeds of up to six miles per hour.
 It works best with a flat, smooth surface, but don’t operate it on a hardwood floor because the wheels will probably scratch it.

 It doesn’t use batteries or a motor, so it’s very quiet to operate.
+These racers are great fun for little people.
 There are a few different ways to ride it, and it supports up to 220 pounds so the parents can get in on the fun.

 A toy that he sees his parents enjoy will give him a strong bond and a sense of community.
 It’s a valuable experience to have with a parent since they are his primary source of inner security right now.

-Speaking of open-ended play, boys at this age love nothing better than to take things apart and put them back together (even if it’s poorly).
+Speaking of open-ended play, boys at this age love nothing better than interactive toys, where they get to take things apart and put them back together (even if it’s poorly).
 This drill set is a kid-friendly drill with three different heads.
-He can drill bolts and un-drill them until he gets sick of it.
+He can drill bolts and un-drill them into the clear activity board until he gets sick of it.
+You may want to clear them a bit of workbench space so they can really get into the pretend play workshop role play mode.

-It can help you teach him colors, patterns, numbers, and a host of other things.
-IT’s also just hours of fun by itself.
+It can help you teach him colors, patterns, numbers, and a host of other STEM related things.
+It’s also just hours of so much fun by itself.
 There are 120 plastic bolts in a variety of colors, a hand wrench, and a screwdriver.
 The drill takes three AA batteries which are not included.

 In addition to teaching the above skills, it also helps him practice hand/eye coordination and fine motor skills as he manipulates the drill.

 This is a straightforward concept.
-The harder you stomp the rocket, the higher it goes.
+The harder you stomp the rocket launcher, the higher the rocket goes.
 It’s right up a little boy’s alley.
 He can experiment with the power of his stomping or compete with his family or friends to see who can send the rocket the highest.

 It has three different type of rocket, a glider, a looper, and a wildcat.
 They all fly in different ways.
 It’s an excellent way to get him out of the house and playing outside.
 Each is designed by aeronautical engineers to do amazing stunts.

 The launch pad is adjustable.
 The air hose and stomper is durable and can withstand all the enthusiasm of an excited little boy.
-Be sure that you supervise all the activities to make sure that no one is hurt.
+This is a great toy to bring much fun to playtime, but be sure that you supervise all the activities to make sure that no one gets hurt.

 This polyester pop up tent is an easy to store and easy to assemble castle gives him the chance to play like the knights he loves.
-It comes with a bonus sword and shield.
+It comes with a bonus sword and shield for dress up pretend play.
 It uses sturdy poles to provide structure after it pops open, and when you’re done, it’s just as easy to fold back up.

 It folds up to just 18 inches by 2 inches.
 Dramatic play is an essential function of his play time and gives him a chance to use his imagination.

-This super awesome Batman robot is a two-foot tall posable toy.
-It has wings and punching fists.
-It launches projectiles at enemies.
+At this age, your little boy is likely becoming familiar with superheroes, particularly DC and Marvel superheroes.
+Batman has always been a firm favourite with little kids and big kids alike.
+This super awesome Batman robot is a two-foot tall pose-able toy.
+The superhero figure has wings and punching fists, as well as launches projectiles at enemies.
 It even has a voice changer.

 When he turns on power mode, it springs into action by extending wings.
 When he squeezes the trigger, the fists flail out.
 Also on the power pad, you can set the trigger and open the chest to reveal Batman’s headquarters.
 When he turns another power pad, he reveals the motorcycle.